I am Jo Hamlyn, I am a freelance web designer based in London.

 I grew up in Plymouth, Devon.
-See the lovely picture of a rainbow over the seafront…I think I took this just after a huge rainstorm on a day out for my mum’s 70th Birthday, its true what they say about how much it rains in the Westcountry, it’s also clearly true it’s very beautiful.
+See the lovely picture of a rainbow over the seafront…I think I took this just after a huge rainstorm on a day out for my mum’s 70th Birthday, it’s true what they say about how much it rains in the Westcountry, it’s also clearly true it’s very beautiful.

-My attention to studying Business wained and I started working at the glorious Electric Ballroom in Camden.
+On my second Saturday night in London, I started working at the glorious Electric Ballroom in Camden.

 Contrastingly I spend most of a standard day listening to urban music station Kiss Fm, but over and above all of this, I love rock and alternative music, working in a live music venue where so many bands I idolised had played was a dream come true.

-After almost 10 years working in a live music venue, I discovered that my transferable skills were put to good use at Mountview Academy of Theatre Arts in Haringey, North London, running the academies Young Peoples and Community & Outreach Programme.
+From working in a live music venue, I discovered that my transferable skills were put to good use at Mountview Academy of Theatre Arts in Haringey, North London, running the academies Young Peoples and Community & Outreach Programme.